Hibby/packetradio-guide/docs/beginners-guide.md

 ##### IL2P

 IL2P, the 'Improved Layer 2 Protocol' is by Nino KK4HEJ and is an evolution of AX.25.
-It includes nice things such as error correction of data and allows for, theoretically, more reliable communications but isn't compatible with AX.25.
+It includes nice things such as error correction of data and allows for, theoretically, more reliable communications but isn't compatible with AX.25 on the air.

 There are a number of varieties of IL2P in the wild too - learn more [here](detail/il2p.md).

 #### Speeds

 We often use '1200', '1200bd' or similar as shorthand for how fast our data is sending and received.
-The 'bd' is baud, or the number of symbols a second.
-For most of our communications, 1 baud is equivalent to 1 bit per second.
+The 'bd' is baud, or the number of 'symbols' transmitted a second.
+For most of our communications, 1 baud is equivalent to 1 bit per second, however more exotic modulation can transmit more than one symbol at a time, buying us more speed!

 We 3 broad speed categories at the moment:

-  * 300bd - used on HF.
+  * Low - 300bd - used on HF
-  * 1200bd - used on VHF
+  * Medium - 1200bd - used on VHF
-  * 9600bd - used on UHF and beyond
+  * High - 9600bd - used on UHF and beyond

+Nothing comes for free, and speed is normally proportional to your channel bandwidth.
+300bd fits into quite a narrow space, 5-600Hz, which is why we use it on HF.
+1200bd and other medium speed up to and including 4800bd are used in 12.5kHz FM channels, so appear on VHF and UHF.
+9600bd and faster need 25kHz FM and higher channels.

 #### Modulation

 Modulation is a little more complicated than the others as there are many ways to modulate a signal!

-If you've played with datamodes on a radio already, you will have a reasonable feeling for this already.
+If you've played with data modes on a radio already, you will have a reasonable feeling for this.

 The key modulations we use are:

 **AFSK**

 Audio Frequncy Shift Keying - Multiple audible tones.
 This is commonly found on VHF, FM 1200bd links.
+Classic bleeps and bloops that have been heard on our frequencies for decades.
+Tune to 144.800MHz to get a flavour from the APRS network.

 **FSK**

 Frequency Shift Keying - Multiple tones, not necessarily audible.
 Commonly found on UHF, FM 9600bd links.
+This sounds quite like white noise and can be difficut to differentiate from unsquelched audio.

 **PSK**